Nexiauk/fableseed_stories/README.md

 * GSAP animations weren't working on FireFox and the poem text was flickering briefly into view before disappearing completely, causing a layout shift that was jarring.
 I worked on this with ChatGPT by firstly setting all of the poem paragraphs and the hero title to visibility: hidden, then made the GSAP JS set it to visible again.
 I also set hero-content overflow to hidden.
 This stopped the flickering and the layout shift, which had been subtl on Chrome, but very noticeable on FireFox.
 I then used requestAnimationFrame in the GSAP JS to wait for the browser to finish layout and painting, and prevent Firefox from miscalculating line positions.
 Animations now work in all browsers and no weird flickering or shifts occur.
 I was concerned that because the poem is hidden, if the JavaScript failed then the hero poem just wouldn't exist at all, so I created a block called extra_head and added page specific noscript fallback for the hero poem.

+* When posting a branch on a Fableseed that relates to a flower the user doesn't have yet, it creates a userflower record.
+Subsequent branches of that flower type increase the quantity of that flower on the user flower record.
+When deleting branches, any aside from the original branch were decreasing the quantity as per the view, but deleting the original branch deleted the user flower record entirely, despite the user having a quantity of flowers greater than 1.
+I had to adjust the user flower model field earned_from_branch to set null on delete, and set null to true, then change my delete view to decrement the userflower quantity when a fablebranch is deleted, and delete the userflower record only if the quantity reaches 0.
+Less of a bug, more of a last-minute headache that has now been solved.

 ## **Credits**